-Closed Captioning Display Area is determined by the Closed Caption data
+Closed Captioning Display Area is determined by the Closed Caption data determined by the Closed Caption

-Figure 80: Closed caption display area
+Figure 76: Closed caption display area

 - Usage Notes I PICT displays in individual tiles allow their Services and Pages to be selected independently. - CC text is not captured with the Picture image when using Freeze. - CC/Teletext setups are also stored when saved with Presets and restored at power on. - The CC alarms are available from the Configuration menu in the Alarms submenu under Closed Captions/Metadata. - Teletext can be viewed as captions or as a whole page.